ohiofi/game-design-curriculum/README.md

 – Draw Out the Layout of This World
 Source: https://www.emwelsh.com/blog/video-game-world

 In Medias Res - Latin for "into the middle of things."
-Beginning the story with action rather than a boring intro. https://en.wikipedia.org/wiki/In_medias_res
+Beginning the story with action rather than a boring intro.
+For example, "Where's Papa going with that ax?" https://en.wikipedia.org/wiki/In_medias_res

 Exposition - From Latin, meaning "a showing forth."
 Introducing background info about events, settings, characters, etc to the audience/readers.
 For example, "A long time ago in a galaxy far away, far away…"